MetaFam/TheGame/docs/resources/glossary.md

 ## DAOstack

-DAOstack is an open source project advancing the technology and adoption of decentralized governance.
+DAOstack is an open-source project advancing the technology and adoption of decentralized governance.
 See [DAOstack website](https://daostack.io/) and [An explanation of DAOStack](https://medium.com/daostack/an-explanation-of-daostack-in-fairly-simple-terms-1956e26b374)

 ## DApp